SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/memcached-opentelemetry.md

 The files are typically located in `/var/log/memcached/memcached.log`.
 If you're using a customized path, check the respective conf file (default location: `/etc/memcached.conf`) for this information.

-For metrics you are required to provide the memcached endpoint (default endpoint for memcache is localhost:11211) along with the collection_interval.
-Collection interval is set to 1 minute by default.
+For metrics, you're required to provide the Memcached endpoint (default is localhost:11211) along with the `collection_interval` (default is 1 minute).

 You can add any custom fields which you want to tag along with the data ingested in Sumo.
 Click on the **Download YAML File** button to get the yaml file.